The thinking behind the writing.

 Deloitte

 Financial modeling for intercompany transactions across multinational structures.
-The work was technical — aligning tax strategy with Canadian regulatory requirements — but the real education was in how large organizations make decisions: slowly, through documentation, stakeholder management, and institutional process.
+Technical work — aligning tax strategy with Canadian regulatory requirements — but the real education was in how large organizations make decisions: slowly, through documentation, stakeholder management, and institutional process.